Creating and disseminating educational resources for SSPCloud users

 Up to now, we have explained how to initialize and pre-configure the trainers’ development environment (with the init.sh script).
 It is important to understand that while this pre-configuration is convenient but not essential when building educational resources, defining such a pre-configured environment is mandatory when making ready-to-use tutorials available to trainees.
 For this purpose, the templates offer an example to be edited, depending on the URL on which your resources are made available.

-Previous sections demonstrated how to personnalize the initialization script.
-Here is an important remark on how to use it: you must put the raw github URL of the script in the Initialization scripts field of the configuration.
+When using initialization script, you must put the raw github URL of the script in the Initialization scripts field of the configuration of your SSPCloud service.
 This URL is available by clicking on the raw button when opening the file on Github (see screenshot below).
 The URL should have a pattern similar to this one: https://raw.githubusercontent.com/InseeFrLab/AIML4OS-template-quarto-python/refs/heads/main/sspcloud/init-trainees.sh.

 A convenient feature of SSPCloud is that you can make a whole training environment available through one URL link: in one click, trainees open a VSCode service that contains a Jupyter notebook, the data used by the notebook, all dependencies needed to run the notebook, and sufficient resources to run the code.